 d.
 Wet.
 The sample shall be conditioned by being continuously sprayed with water at a temperature of $25 \pm 5^{\circ}$ C for a period of not less than four (4) hours, or more than twenty-four (24) hours.
-This spray shall be directed at the helmet's external surfaces.
+This spray shall be directed at the helmet's external surfaces at a pump rate of not less than 700 GPH/(2648.8 LPH).
 The helmet shall not be subjected to total immersion.

-All testing of these hot, cold and wet helmets shall begin within two (2) minutes from the time of removal from the conditioning apparatus.
+All testing of these hot, wet helmets shall begin within two (2) minutes from the time of removal from the conditioning apparatus.
 The samples shall be returned to the conditioning apparatus between tests.